Zongwei97/MGSnet/README.md

 # MGSnet

-This the official repo of Modality Guided Subnetwork for salient object detection.
+This the official repo of Modality Guided Subnetwork for salient object detection (3DV 2021).

 The pseudo depth is estimated by the MiDaS https://github.com/isl-org/MiDaS.